eduardzamfir/seemoredetails/README.md

 If you find our work helpful, please consider citing the following paper and/or ⭐ the repo.

 ```
-@misc{zamfir2024details,
+@inproceedings{zamfir2024details,
   title={See More Details: Efficient Image Super-Resolution by Experts Mining},
   author={Eduard Zamfir and Zongwei Wu and Nancy Mehta and Yulun Zhang and Radu Timofte},
+  booktitle={International Conference on Machine Learning},
   year={2024},
+  organization={PMLR}
 }
 ```